 How frequent is too frequent, and equally, how many psilocybin experiences are just enough for experiencing these fungi’s relict benefits?
-With the rising interest in psychedelic-assisted therapy, at-home enthusiasts are beginning to take a closer look at safe consumption practices.
+With the rising interest in psychedelic-assisted therapy, at-home enthusiasts are taking a closer look at safety practices for ‘magic’ mushroom use.

-Those wishing to partake in these ancient practices should also be informed on appropriate dosing, to ensure a safe and productive journey.
+Those wishing to consume medcinal magic mushrooms should also be informed on appropriate dosing, to ensure a tailored and productive journey.
 The conditions of a psychedelic experience can vary highly from person to person, depending on your specific healing intentions and overall medical history.

-This information could be used for education on safe, personal consumption, but will also help guide your understanding on how many psilocybin-assisted therapy sessions are necessary to start noticing results.
+This information could be used for education on safe consumption of medicinal dried mushrooms, but will also help guide your understanding of how many psilocybin-assisted therapy sessions are necessary to start noticing results.

-From a data-driven standpoint, psilocybin overdose is very rarely fatal—it may lead to what some people would call a ‘bad trip’.
+From a data-driven risk standpoint, psilocybin mushrooms are very safe for consumption, though its effects can sometimes lead to what some people would call a ‘bad trip’, or what we like to call a challenging experience.
 The most immediate and present effects would include heightened confusion or paranoia, reduced coordination, and overwhelming sensory stimulation.

 Generally, clinical studies have designated 3-4 week intervals between trips, to be an appropriate frequency.
 Though it should be made clear that these clinical trials do not expose subjects to this regimen, indefinitely.
 Meaning, dosing with psilocybin mushrooms every few weeks for years on end, isn’t recommended.